RevolutionPi/revpi-nodered/README.md

 Certain configuration is needed to run NodeRED on the RevPi in an acceptable manner.
 These are stored in the `config` directory.

+### proxy-apache

+The Apache2 configuration file in the folder "proxy-apache" is placed in the folder "/etc/apache2/sites-available" on the Debian system.
+Subsequently, this configuration is activated via `a2ensite revpi-nodered-proxy`, which is activated by a `systemctl reload apache2` of Apache2.

+Through this configuration, the certificates of the "RevPi-Cert-Wizard" are applied to an SSL connection and Node-RED is secured by SSL via port 41880.
+For this to work, the actual Node-RED server must be configured to the local IP 127.0.0.1 and port 1881.
+This ensures that Node-RED is not directly accessible from the outside, but only via the Apache web server via SSL.